-Rainbow District School Board posts an annual Professional Development Calendar through the Computers in Education/Media Centre.
+Rainbow District School Board posts an annual Professional Development Calendar through the Board's website and PD calendar.
 All staff have access to the Professional Development Calendar.
 In addition, individual notices are sent to schools and where applicable the community.
-Special Education Consultants/Coordinator update the calendar on a regular basis.
+Special Education Consultants/Coordinators update the calendar on a regular basis.
 Principals will receive the Plan at the September principals' meeting.
 Special education teachers will receive the Plan at the September in-service meeting.

-The following pages contain the Special Education Staff Development 2022-2023 Annual Training Plan.
+The following pages contain the Special Education Staff Development 2024-2025 Annual Training Plan.

-Special Education Staff Development Annual Training Plan for 2022-2023
+Special Education Staff Development Annual Training Plan for 2024-2025